DW01/traktor-docs/getting-started/index.md

 cd traktor
 ```

-The `--recursive` flag is important—it fetches all submodules (third-party libraries) that Traktor depends on.
+The `--recursive` flag is important.
+It fetches all submodules (third-party libraries) that Traktor depends on.

 **2. Build for your platform:**